a13xp0p0v/kernel-hardening-checker/README.md

                         (`sudo sysctl -a > file`)
   -p, --print {X86_64,X86_32,ARM64,ARM,RISCV}
-                        print the security hardening recommendations for the selected microarchitecture
+                        print the security hardening recommendations for the selected architecture
   -g, --generate {X86_64,X86_32,ARM64,ARM,RISCV}
-                        generate a Kconfig fragment with the security hardening options for the selected microarchitecture
+                        generate a Kconfig fragment with the security hardening options for the selected architecture
 ```

 ## Output modes